volvo-cars/common-build-agent/README.md

 # Common Build Agent

-The Common Build Agent (CBA) is the part of Common Build that executes on remote build nodes (Cynosure Build resource) at build time.
+The Common Build Agent (CBA) is a part of the Common Build that executes on remote build nodes (Cynosure Build resource) at build time.
 The CBA offers a set of commands that generates plain bash scripts for the Build node to execute.

 The CBA is packaged as the Docker image `common-build-agent` and requires `docker` to be installed on the build nodes.